 NIRSpec auto-cals have been added to the science templates for FS, IFU, and MOS observing modes to make it possible to acquire lamp exposures at the same time as on-sky external exposures.
 It is expected this capability will primarily be used for instrument commissioning and observatory calibration observations.

 NIRSpec auto-cals are not recommended for science observations for 3 reasons:

 - Acquiring auto-cals can cause moderate overheads, ~5 minutes or more per exposure.

-- Acquiring auto-cals with lamp illumination may cause low levels persistence in subsequent science that could effect very deep sky exposures on faint objects.
+- Acquiring auto-cals with lamp illumination may cause low levels of persistence in subsequent science that could effect very deep sky exposures of faint objects.